Kiuwan logo

 Highlight Vulnerabilities

-SAST and software composition analysis (SCA) tools automatically detect vulnerabilities that could leave your code open to attack.
+SAST and software composition analysis (SCA) tools automatically detect vulnerabilities that could open your code to attack.
 Many vulnerabilities are related to codebase maintenance issues, so detecting and fixing them provides more secure and cleaner code.

 Improve Compliance